EasyCorp/EasyAdminBundle/doc/book/actions-configuration.rst

                 # ... except for this 'User' entity
                 batch_actions: ['-delete']

-Batch actions are configured the same as rgular actions, so you can change their label, icon and title as explained in the previous sections.
+Batch actions are configured the same as regular actions, so you can change their label, icon and title as explained in the previous sections.
 The merging of global and local config is also done in the same way and the config of ``disabled_actions`` is applied to these batch actions too.

 Read how to :ref:`create your own batch actions <custom-batch-actions>` to get